3CordGuy/rayfirmations/README.md

 CREATE TABLE quotes (
     id INTEGER PRIMARY KEY AUTOINCREMENT,
     text TEXT NOT NULL UNIQUE,
+    added_by_id TEXT,
     created_at DATETIME DEFAULT CURRENT_TIMESTAMP,
     updated_at DATETIME DEFAULT CURRENT_TIMESTAMP
 );
 ```

+The `added_by_id` field tracks who added each quote:

+- `"system"` for the original quotes loaded from the schema
+- User ID for quotes added by users via the `/rayfirmation add` command

 ## Development